unturned-info/unturned-3-knowledgebase/docs/Server Hosting/ServerHosting.md

         shutdown

     Running it will have created a "MyServer" directory in U3DS > Servers.
-This is where all savedata and configuration files are kept.
-Changing the `MyServer` ServerID in the batch script can be done to run multiple servers at once, or to keep savedata separate.
+This is where all save data and configuration files are kept.
+Changing the `MyServer` ServerID in the batch script can be done to run multiple servers at once, or to keep save data separately.

 !!! example
     The included `ExampleServer.bat` serves as an example script